hyperledger/indy-hipe/text/connection-protocol/README.md

 # Summary
 [summary]: #summary

-This HIPE describes the protocol to establish connections between agents.
+This HIPE describes the protocol to establish connections between agents with the assumption that message transportation is solved.

 # Motivation
 [motivation]: #motivation